communote-github-user/psyphant.github.io/doc/install_communote.md

 ---
-title: 1.1 Run Communote
+title: 2 Installation
-tags: [development]
+tags: [getting_started]
-keywords: run, communote, tomcat, deployment, war, java
+keywords: installation, deployment, configuration
 last_updated: March 10, 2016
 ---

-First, you need the following things:

-* Git
-* Java
-* Tomcat 7
-* Maven
-* PostgreSQL or MySQL
-* Coffee and cookies

-If you have everything ready download the newest WAR file from http://communote.github.io/download/communote.war.

-## 1.1.1 Config Tomcat and deploy WAR
+## 2.1 Config Tomcat and deploy WAR

 First of all rename your downloaded WAR file to `ROOT.war` and copy it to your Tomcat `webapps` directory.
 Remove the `ROOT` folder if it already exists.